cdl-geneseo/geneseo-dictionary/C/Cha-ching.md

 # Cha-ching

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-A-D

-Bibliographies and Study Guides : Cha-ching

 Created by  Unknown User (tjc13), last modified by  Unknown User (kla8) on Nov 20, 2012

 n.
 Said when things are found to be expensive, or when the user is describing a recent influx in cash/money. &quot;I got paid yesterday, Cha-ching!&quot;Historically (within Geneseo Dictionary Project): IN: Said to signal good fortune.
 F94 cha-ching: term refers to good circumstance, similar in usage to &quot;yeah.&quot; KTousey Obs.F06.
 Only 20% of students surveyed familiar with this term K. Andryshak, 2012